 The WBG financed a total of 35 projects in Myanmar until 1987.
-In 1998, the government went into arrears to the WBG, but remained a member, attending its Annual Meetings.
+In 1998, the government went into arrears but remained a WBG member and continued attending its Annual Meetings.

-After a nearly 25 year absence, the groundwork for re-engagement in Myanmar was laid when the WBG’s Board of Executive Directors endorsed an Interim Strategy for the country in November 2012, reaffirming support for the government’s reforms to improve the lives of the people of Myanmar.
-This strategy, which guides the WBG’s work in the country through March 2014, focuses on accelerating poverty reduction by helping to reform institutions to deliver better services to people during this critical transition period.
+After a nearly 25-year absence, the re-engagement groundwork in Myanmar was set when the WBG’s Board of Executive Directors endorsed an Interim Strategy for the country in November 2012.
+This strategy, which guided the WBG’s work in the country through March 2014, focused on accelerating poverty reduction by helping reform institutions deliver better services to people during the critical transition period.

-Under the Strategy, the WBG is focusing is supporting the government's efforts to transform institutions to allow them to deliver for citizens.
+Under the Interim Strategy, the WBG focused on supporting the government's efforts to transform institutions to enable them to deliver to citizens.
 Analytical work, including an investment climate assessment, is underway to underpin these efforts.
-Technical assistance and policy advice on health, education, social protection and telecommunications sector is underway.
-The WBG is also helping put in place the institutions, tools, and information needed to enable informed decisions on sustainable river basin management while enhancing the Ayeyarwady river’s productivity with no/low regrets investments.
+Technical assistance and policy advice on health, education, social protection and telecommunications is being provided.
+The WBG is also financing investments to help put in place the institutions, tools, and information needed to implement sustainable integrated river basin management in the Ayeyarwady River.

 Since re-engaging with Myanmar, in addition to the $80 million pre-arrears clearance IDA grant, the WBG has provided financial assistance to the country in the form of:

-- A $440 million interest-free IDA credit – the Myanmar Reengagement and Reform Support credit – facilitated the clearance of arrears to the World Bank, thereby paving the way for resumption of a full partnership to pursue Myanmar’s development priorities.
+- A $440 million interest-free IDA credit – the Myanmar Reengagement and Reform Support credit—was approved in January 2013 and facilitated the clearance of arrears to the World Bank, paving the way for the resumption of a full partnership to pursue Myanmar’s development priorities.
 The final amount disbursed was $419.6 million.
-In addition to helping Myanmar clear its debts to creditors, this credit is supporting critical reforms needed.
+In addition to helping Myanmar clear its debts to creditors, this credit is supporting critical reforms.

-- A $140 million interest-free credit from the International Development Association (IDA) for the Myanmar Electric Power Project (MEPP) was approved by the WBG’s Board of Directors on September 2013 to support the installation of a modern, high-efficiency 106 MW electricity power plant in Mon State.
-With this new technology, this plant will be able to produce 250 percent more electricity with the same amount of gas and reduced emissions.
+- A $140 million interest-free IDA credit for the Myanmar Electric Power Project (MEPP) was approved in September 2013 to support the installation of a modern, high-efficiency 106 MW electricity power plant in Mon State.
+With this new technology, this plant will be able to produce 250% more electricity with the same amount of gas and reduced emissions.